raptor-group/keycloak-login-recaptcha/README.md

 # keycloak-login-recaptcha

-By default Keycloak ( up to 4.4.0) only supports ReCaptcha for Regsitration, not login. so we created a simple module for activating recaptcha for login
+By default Keycloak (up to 8.0.2) only supports ReCaptcha for Regsitration, not login. so we created a simple module for activating recaptcha for login

 #		How to use
 for building you need to run `mvn clean install`.  it will produce a jar `target/recaptcha-login.jar`.